-Ironically, Companies pour considerable resources into marketing, research and development, information technology and personnel development, but fail to plan for the succession of the company.
-It is extremely important to have a succession plan in place, and to communicate that plan to the senior executives/management team, while the company owners are alive and well.
+Family businesses and other companies can live forever, not so the management.
+A crucial part of long term growth for a business is succession planning.
+Companies pour considerable resources into marketing, research and development and more, but fail to plan for the succession of the company.
+It is extremely important to have a succession plan in place.
+This includes communicating that plan to the senior executives/management team.
+This should occur while the company owners are alive and well.
 This allows the owners to explain their decisions to their successors, and begin to train them to take over.

 - First, your company might wind up in the wrong hands.
 If you die without a plan, your interest in the company will be included among all of your assets.
 The company will pass to the beneficiaries named in your will or trust.
 For example, your surviving spouse might inherit the business.
-If your spouse has no business experience and little aptitude for running a company, the enterprise that you grew and nurtured for many years might fail
+This could be a problem if your spouse has no business experience.
+The enterprise that you grew and nurtured for many years might fail

 - Second, you and your loved ones won’t enjoy the fruits of your labor.
 Chances are, your business is your most valuable asset.
 You may not have saved enough, outside of your company, to provide for a comfortable retirement.
 Instead, you expect that cash from company dividends or from a sale of the business will enable you to maintain your lifestyle.
 What happens if you should get sick or injured, unable to run the business?
 Without a succession plan, your company could go into a tailspin.
 There won’t be profits to make dividend payments and the devalued company would not bring you much in a sale.
 In another scenario, if you die without a succession plan the company’s success may be imperiled.
 Now it will be your surviving spouse, your children, or other heirs who will suffer from your company’s loss of value.

-With good planning, all of these problems and others can be dealt with in a proactive manner and taxes can be minimized.
-You can be sure that your company will pass into good hands; you can assure that the full value of the company will be realized if it’s sold, and you can reduce the future estate tax bill, while nurturing strong and lasting family relationships.
+With good planning, all of these problems can be dealt with in a proactive manner.
+Hopefully, taxes can be minimized.
+The goal is for you to be sure that your company will pass into good hand.
+You want to be assured that the full value of the company will be realized if it’s sold.
+You want to reduce the future estate tax bill, while nurturing strong and lasting family relationships.
 Contact Anthony J. Madonia & Associates for information and assistance with your succession plan.